rjn991/ydlsdl/README.md

 # USAGE:

-To download a song, video, album or a playlist from youtube, youtube music or spotify share its link from youtube,youtube music or spotify to termux.
+To download a song, video, album or a playlist from youtube, youtube music or spotify share its link from youtube, youtube music or spotify to termux.

 # LOCATION: